 Greetings and welcome to Grove and Grotto!
+We are a family-owned Pagan store operating online since 2014.
 I’m Michelle, the owner (and shop fairy).
-Here’s a bit more info about us:
+Read on to find out more about our business and magickal philosophy:

 My crafting interests include woodturning, beading, bookmaking, painting and drawing, costuming, embroidery, and more.
 Many of the handmade items sold at Grove and Grotto are my creations.
 Check ‘em out on Pinterest!